 To reduce the cost of funds to users, the government of India introduced the Electric Vehicles Risk Sharing Program as part of FAME II to offer a first-loss partial credit guarantee to financial institutions.
-The partial guarantee is intended to reduce the risk premium for electric vehicles, unlock commercial financing availability at concessional rates for EV financing, and bring down the cost of finance for the purchase of electric two and three-wheelers.
-The scheme targets the two and three-wheeler markets, with two-wheelers being the largest segment in the Indian automobile industry with domestic sales of 15.1 million units in fiscal year 2021 and contributing to around 81 percent of total automobile sales volume, making the support to EV adoption a progressive scheme within an inclusive and development mobility agenda (World Bank 2021).
+The partial guarantee is intended to reduce the risk premium for EVs, unlock commercial financing availability at concessional rates for EV financing, and bring down the cost of finance for the purchase of electric two- and three-wheelers.
+The scheme targets the two- and three-wheeler markets; two-wheelers are the largest segment in the Indian automobile industry with domestic sales of 15.1 million units in fiscal year 2021 and contributing to about 81 percent of total automobile sales volume, making the support of EV adoption a progressive scheme within an inclusive and development mobility agenda (World Bank 2021).
 The World Bank will finance the capital base of the partial credit guarantee.

-Alternatively, leasing models, which allow consumers to pay the capital cost of the vehicle gradually over time, are already widespread in OECD countries and could be particularly suitable for EVs in LMICs.
-Leasing EVs can be effective in mitigating the ownership risks of EV by consumers and transferring them to leasing companies that may be better equipped to deal with the key risks.
-For example, the concept of Battery as a Service (BaaS) introduces a business model in which the cost of the battery is decoupled from the vehicle and allows for leasing as well as mitigation of technology (obsolescence) risks.
-For the Li-Ion battery of EVs, the major degradation occurs early on in the lifecycle, easily leading to a cumulative depreciation rate of 90 percent of value in the first two years of use (World Bank 2021).
-Moreover, the cost of batteries is the primary reason electric vehicles cost more to buy than internal combustion engine (ICE) equivalents.
-To address this issue, the deployment of e-motorbikes in Rwanda has been combined with a battery-swapping business model and leasing schemes significantly lowering the cost per passenger-kilometer (World Bank 2022b).
+Alternatively, leasing models, which allow consumers to pay the capital cost of the vehicle gradually over time, are already widespread in Organisation for Economic Co-operation and Development countries and could be particularly suitable for EVs in LMICs.
+Leasing EVs can be effective in mitigating the ownership risks of EVs by consumers and transferring them to leasing companies that may be better equipped to deal with the key risks.
+For example, the concept of "battery as a service" (BaaS) introduces a business model in which the cost of the battery is decoupled from the vehicle and allows for leasing as well as mitigation of technology (obsolescence) risks.
+For the lithium-ion battery of EVs, the major degradation occurs early on in the life cycle, easily leading to a cumulative depreciation rate of 90 percent of value in the first two years of use (World Bank 2021).
+Moreover, the cost of batteries is the primary reason electric vehicles cost more to buy than ICE equivalents.
+To address this issue, the deployment of e-motorbikes in Rwanda has been combined with a battery-swapping business model and leasing schemes, significantly lowering the cost per passenger vehicle-kilometer (World Bank 2022b).
 Similarly, leasing schemes have been introduced to make the adoption of electric buses more palatable.

-In Chile, the business model used for the implementation of electric buses in Santiago consists of a publicprivate partnership between the state (Ministry of Transport and Telecommunications) and private companies (energy companies Enel and Engie, which are bus operators and investors) the financing coming from traditional sources and bringing in-with adequate policies-incentivizing companies (such as utilities) to invest and bear the technology risk, minimizing the fiscal burden.
+In Chile, the business model used for the implementation of electric buses in Santiago consists of a public-private partnership between the state (Ministry of Transportation and Telecommunications) and private companies (energy companies Enel and Engie, which are bus operators and investors), with the financing coming from traditional sources and bring-ing in-with adequate policies-incentivizing companies (such as utilities) to invest and bear the technology risk, minimizing the fiscal burden.
 For Santiago's electric buses, fleet provision and depot ownership are separated from the operation of buses in the street, introducing two types of contracts: one for operations and another for the enabling infrastructure and assets.
-Financing of charging infrastructure and electric buses was developed as part of a scheme in the core business of the utilities Enel and Engie, which developed leasing contracts with private bus operator companies to include monthly payments to cover fleet provision, charging infrastructure, and energy supply (World Bank 2020).
+Financing of charging infrastructure and electric buses was developed as part of a scheme in the core business of Enel and Engie, which developed leasing contracts with private bus operator companies to include monthly payments to cover fleet provision, charging infrastructure, and energy supply (World Bank 2020).